CodeReclaimers/neat-python/docs/module_summaries.rst

       :param object config: The genome configuration object.

     .. note::
       Waiting here since uncertain on exactly what will happen re full/partial connectivity specifications.
+(May wind up merging the above also.)

 .. index:: feed_forward
 .. index:: feedforward